Small Upper Jaw /Hypoplastic Maxilla

 There are two main types of hypoplastic maxilla:

-1. Congenital Hypoplastic Maxilla:
+1. Hypoplastic Maxilla:

-• Congenital hypoplastic maxilla is present from birth and is often caused by genetic factors or developmental issues during pregnancy.
+• Congenital hypoplastic maxilla is present from birth and is often caused by factors or developmental issues during pregnancy.

 2. Acquired Hypoplastic Maxilla: